gvwilson/sensibleadventures/maddy-roo/old.md

 She stopped herself from patting the bot's dented plating.

 "Not... its... fault..."
-the bot flashed.
+the bot flashed,
+word by painful word.

 This time Maddy did pat it.
-"I know it's not your fault.
+"I know.
 You never mind Bluster---he's an idiot."

 "No,"